 Below you will find the beginning of our action plan, which has been designed to increase the diversity and inclusion at THEMUSEUM.
 We aim to spotlight and amplify the voices of those who fall into historically marginalized groups.
 THEMUSEUM aspires to be a place of ideas, dialogue and conversation.
 With the recent events and our self-reflection, we welcome your thoughts and ideas of THEMUSEUM becoming a more inclusive place.

 2. THEMUSEUM’s Staff has been consulted with the opportunity for anonymous input regarding diversity and inclusion in the workplace.
-In Process.
+Completed June 2020.

-3. Those who identify as a minority have been offered the opportunity to join those from the Leadership team to speak with an external Diversity Councilor.
-In Process.
+3. All staff including those who identify as a minority have been offered the opportunity to join those from the Leadership team to speak with an external Diversity Councillor.
+Completed September 2020.

 6. Planning of exhibitions will be reviewed to ensure our values and commitments are incorporated in their content.
-In Process.
+Ongoing.

 7. Creators of our exhibitions and programs will reflect the BIPOC artistic community.
-Immediately.
+Ongoing.

 9. All visiting school groups and campers will be read the land acknowledgment plaque at our front entrance, allowing time for questions.
-Immediately.
+Ongoing.

-10. A second land acknowledgment plaque will be added to our Parking entrance.
-July 2020.
+11. A second land acknowledgment plaque will be added to our Parking entrance.
+Completed July 2020.

-11. As an extension of our Health & Safety Committee, a group of staff will meet, quarterly, during working hours to report on our progress.
-The report anonymously will be shared with Leadership and the Board of Directors.
-September 2020.
+12. As an extension of our Health & Safety Committee, a group of staff will meet, during working hours to report on our progress.
+The ongoing committee reports will be shared with Leadership and the Board of Directors bi-monthly.
+A formal Diversity & Inclusion Committee was formed with committee roles secured.
+Currently, bi-monthly meetings will be set with our next meeting taking place in February 2020.